mdn/content/files/en-us/web/manifest/scope/index.md

 {{QuickLinksWithSubpages("/en-US/docs/Web/Manifest")}}

-The `scope` manifest member is used to specify a URL that determines which pages are considered to be part of your web application.
+The `scope` manifest member is used to specify the top-level URL path that contains your web application, determining which pages and subdirectories are part of the web app and where the manifest is applied.
-It restricts the URLs to which the manifest is applied.
+Web pages within the defined scope are presented distinctly so that users can recognize when they are navigating within the app.

 ## Syntax